-- 1. The Fund's benchmark is the daily interest rate, as supplied by FirstRand Bank Limited plus 2%, performance as calculated by Allan Gray as at 30 June 2020. - 2.
-This is based on the latest available numbers published by IRESS as at 31 May 2020.
-Due to a delay in the release of May's CPI value, we have used April's return as an estimate for the month. - 3.
-Maximum percentage decline over any period.
+- The Fund's benchmark is the daily interest rate, as supplied by FirstRand Bank Limited plus 2%, performance as calculated by Allan Gray as at 31 July 2020. - 2.
+This is based on the latest available numbers published by IRESS as at 30 June 2020. - Maximum percentage decline over any period.
 The maximum drawdown occurred from 20 January 2020 to 23 March 2020.
 Drawdown is calculated on the total return of the Fund (i.e. including income). - 4.
 The percentage of calendar months in which the Fund produced a positive monthly return since inception. - 5.
 The standard deviation of the Fund's monthly return.
 This is a measure of how much an investment's return varies from its average over time. - 6.
 These are the highest or lowest consecutive 12-month returns since inception.
 This is a measure of how much the Fund and the benchmark returns have varied per rolling 12-month period.
 The Fund's highest annual return occurred during the 12 months ended 30 April 2006 and the benchmark's occurred during the 12 months ended 30 June 2003.
 The Fund's lowest annual return occurred during the 12 months ended 31 March 2020 and the benchmark's occurred during the 12 months ended 31 January 2014.
 All rolling 12-month figures for the Fund and the benchmark are available from our Client Service Centre on request.